Aaron-Bopp/TIM/40_Evergreens/There is no direct relation between physical strength and social power.md

 but the evidence behind that [[belief]] is lacking.
 Pound for pound women are behind men,
 %% #TO/DO/CITE %%
-but life isn't a weight lifting competition and and woman out perform in resistance and endurance than men.
+but life isn't a weight lifting competition and woman out perform in resistance and endurance than men.
 Indeed, woman have often been the ones engaging hard physical labor such as [[farming]].

 There are many women that are stronger and faster than many men,